nf-core/sarek/docs/output.md

 #### Sentieon BWA mem

-Sentieon's [bwa mem](https://support.sentieon.com/manual/usages/general/#bwa-mem-syntax) is a subroutine for mapping low-divergent sequences against a large reference genome.
-It is part of the proprietary software package [Sentieon](https://www.sentieon.com/).
+Sentieon [bwa mem](https://support.sentieon.com/manual/usages/general/#bwa-mem-syntax) is a subroutine for mapping low-divergent sequences against a large reference genome.
+It is part of the proprietary software package [DNAseq](https://www.sentieon.com/detailed-description-of-pipelines/#dnaseq) from [Sentieon](https://www.sentieon.com/).

-The aligned reads are then coordinate-sorted with `sentieon util sort`.
+The aligned reads are coordinate-sorted with Sentieon.

 <details markdown="1">
 <summary>Output files for all mappers and samples</summary>